 Our criteria for low-income background include individuals who were eligible for free school meals or whose parents were in low-paid jobs, unemployed, or receiving benefits (including disability allowances) when applicants were 14 years old.
 Raw socio-economic data (incl.
 SEC assessment and self-assessment) is collected from applicants to determine eligibility for this programme.

 -Gypsy, Roma and/or Traveller communities

 -Deaf and/or hard of hearing

--LGBTQIA+
+-LGBTQ+

 -Neurodiverse – this includes, but is not limited to: Autism, ADHD, Dyslexia, Dyspraxia, Tourette Syndrome and OCD.

 -Person of colour

 -Refugees and/or Asylum Seekers